qiita-spots/qiita/README.md

-QiiTa
+Qiita
 =====

-Welcome to QiiTa, the QIIME databasing effort to enable rapid analysis of microbial ecology datasets.
-The QiiTa repository is responsible for defining the data model and the Python API for interacting with a QiiTa database.
+Welcome to Qiita, the QIIME databasing effort to enable rapid analysis of microbial ecology datasets.
+The Qiita repository is responsible for defining the data model and the Python API for interacting with a Qiita database.

 Dependencies
 ------------